ayushgpt01/boot-dev-pallanguzhi/todo/sanjay.md

 ## In-Progress

+- [ ] Interactivity
-- [ ] Reduce the size of the seeds
+  - [ ] Pick the shells from one pit and put then in the following pits
+    - [ ] Click a pit → pick up all seeds from it.
+    - [ ] Animate moving seeds into the next pits (anti-clockwise).
-- [ ] Put five seeds on each pit
+    - [ ] Drop one seed per pit in sequence.

+⸻

 ## Tasks